 “The goal is to create simple, clean, and modern design blah, blah, blah…”

 How many times have you heard that phrase at the kick off meetings?
 As if that’s some sort of a differentiator.
 It isn’t.

 No one wants complicated, dirty, or outdated anything.
 Therefore, pitching “simple”, “clean”, and “modern” is saying absolutely nothing.
-It’s totally meaningless.
-Imagine a GM executive saying “Our goal is to build a car that starts, moves forward and moves backward” Silly right? (although, there were times when GM needed to concentrate on that…)
+It’s truism.
+It’s meaningless.
+Imagine a GM executive saying “Our goal is to build a car that starts, moves forward and moves backward.”

 “That needs to pop more.”

 Till this day, no one knows what that means.
 Not even the person suggesting it.